super-nexus/PSP/psp.md

         It is a process of compiling a program for different system architecture than the one you are compiling on (cross-compiling code for Arduino)
     * What is a toolchain?
         It is a set of tools required to perform certain software development task
     * What are the main differences between an embedded operting system and a conventional (desktop) operating system?
+        Embedded systems ussually do not have OS-es, if they do they tend to not have UI and they are made to use as low amount of resources as possible
     * What is a process?
 What are the process states?
 Draw a state transition diagram.
         Process is an abstraction encapsulating set of processing tasks:
         - Instructions